THE DOVER WAR MEMORIAL PROJECT

 Abbott, R. B.

-Ronald Bernard Abbott, C/KX 115226, was a Leading Stoker in the Royal Navy on the HMS Curacoa.
-He died on 2nd October 1942, aged 22.
-He is commemorated on the Chatham Naval Memorial in the United Kingdom.
-61.1
+Ronald Bernard Abbott, C/KX 115226, was a Leading Stoker, Royal Navy on HMS Curacoa.
+He died on 2 October 1942, aged 22.
+He is commemorated on the Chatham Naval Memorial.
+Panel 61.1

 Allen, C. A.

-C.A.
-Allen was a Lieutenant Commander in the Royal Naval Volunteer Reserve.
+Cyril Arthur Allen was a Lieutenant Commander in the Royal Naval Volunteer Reserve.
 He served with the HMS Campania.
-He was 31 when he died on 30 September 1944, and is commemorated on the Lee on Solent Memorial, Hampshire, England.
+He was 31 when he went missing following an operational flight at sea on 30 September 1944.
+He is commemorated on the Lee on Solent Memorial, Hampshire.
+Bay 5, Panel 4

 kerbstone, by Joyce Banks